Gary Becker (1930-1994)

 Gary S. Becker, who won the Nobel Memorial Prize for Economic Science in 1992, was the Rose-Marie and Jack R. Anderson Senior Fellow at the Hoover Institution and University Professor of Economics and Sociology at the University of Chicago.
-He was also a policy advisor to The Heartland Institute.
+He was also a policy advisor to The Heartland Institute and received the Heartland Liberty Prize (posthumously) in 2002.
 He passed away on the weekend of May 3-4, 2014.

 Becker was recognized for his expertise in human capital, economics of the family, and economic analysis of crime, discrimination, and population.
 His current research focuses on habits and addictions, formation of preferences, human capital, and population growth.